 He served as the technical director of the Summer Repertory Theater, Santa Rosa, CA for three years before joining StageWest in Springfield, MA, where he was technical director, scenic designer and artistic associate.
 With more than fifty designs to his credit Peter's work includes scenery for Equus, Riches, Closer, Venus, and BFE as well as lights for The Ride Across Lake Constance, Riches, Unplugging and Bind Their Wounds at Hampshire College.
 Other professional and summer stock design credits include the Miniature Theatre of Chester, Summer Theatre Mount Holyoke, Worcester Foothills Theater, New London Barn Playhouse and Summer Theater at Meredith Village.
 Peter has served as designer and fabrication consultant respectively for WALA Heimettel, International, and AGH Design.
 He designed and fabricated scenic elements for Popa Depot for HERE'S American Living Room Series.

-Peter is actively involved in Hampshire's DART (Design Art and Technology) Program.
-He is focused on design-driven performance.
+Peter is focused on design-driven performance.
 Peter has worked with students developing and presenting performance pieces reflecting on trauma, a photograph, control, and a piece of thread.
 Peter's current project is based on memories of working in a DDT plant and Rachel Carson.
 In addition to scenography, Peter teaches courses in light art and in exploring performance spaces.

 When designing costumes, projections, sound, lighting, props, or scenery, do theatre designers read and hear musicals any differently than a director or an actor?
 To what does a designer respond?
 Theme, character, dialogue, stage directions, place, time, rhythm, flow, music, and arcs all play into a designer's process of discovering the visual and aural possibilities of musicals on stage.
 How does a designer sift through the body of a script to discover clues of the physical nature of the play?
 As students are introduced to different design areas (scenery, props, lighting, costumes, projections, or sound) they will read, listen to, and discuss a variety of musicals representing different periods and genres.
 Students will research aesthetic styles and present initial design ideas for each musical.
 Students will expand their design vocabulary and practice design presentations. (keywords: theatre arts, design, musicals, plays, scenography)